Introduction to U.S. loans

 - Respond to the Cost of Attendance (COA) email sent to you from the US Financial Aid Advisor

-- Wait for your alternative aid cheque pick-up notification email
+- Wait for your alternative funding deposit notification email

 Receiving your US alternative loan

-All students receive their alternative loan funds by cheque in two or three equal disbursements.
+All students receive their alternative loan funds by deposit to their student account in two or three equal disbursements.

-- An e-mail notification is sent out by the Financial Aid & Awards Office when the cheque arrives.
+- An e-mail notification is sent out by the Financial Aid & Awards Office when the funding arrives.

 Your responsibilities as a student